Sakib012911/Event_Ticket_Booking/README.md

 ✅ Frontend Setup:
 1. Open another terminal and navigate to the frontend folder:
-   -cd ./frontend/booking_app
+- cd ./frontend/booking_app
 2. Create a .env file in the frontend/booking_app directory and add the following line:
-   -REACT_APP_BASE_HOST="http://localhost:5000"   # Replace with your backend host port
+- REACT_APP_BASE_HOST="http://localhost:5000"   # Replace with your backend host port
 3. Install frontend dependencies:
-   -npm install
+- npm install

 **🚀 Step 3: Start the Application**
 ✅ Start the Backend Go to the first terminal (backend folder):
-    -node app.js
+- node app.js
 ✅ Start the Frontend Go to the second terminal (frontend folder):
-    -npm start
+- npm start

 **🌐 Step 4: Create an Organizer Account**
--Open the app in your browser: http://localhost:3000
+- Open the app in your browser: http://localhost:3000

--Create an account with the role Organizer.
+- Create an account with the role Organizer.

--Login and start creating your preferred events.
+- Login and start creating your preferred events.

 ------